 3. Borax and Water

-Castile soap is a perfect DIY floor cleaner complement.
-Similar to Borax, it can be used to clean almost any type of floor simply by adding warm water.
-It's easy to find in almost any big box chain or grocer, and remember, a little goes a long way.
-Unlike other cleaners, Castile soap comes in lots of lovely scents, and all you need is water to clean just about anything.
+Liquid castile soap is a terrific DIY floor cleaning ingredient.
+Like Borax, it can be used to clean almost any type of floor simply by adding warm water to make a diluted solution.
+It's easy to find in almost any big box or grocery store, and a little goes a long way, so it’s an economical choice.
+A bonus is that, unlike other cleaners, castile soap comes in many lovely scents, and you only need to add water to clean just about any floor.
+How’s that for easy?